SOORAJTS2001/INMAP_TKMCE_DEP/readme.md

 # This is the readme for the project INMAP TKMCE
-# This project is a part of the INMAP project
-# This project is developed by me as a student of TKMCE

 ## It has mainly four apps in it
 ### 1. inmap_cred - for creating account and api for the developers